 A wise person once said that.
-“A smile is you can find right under your nose.”
+“A smile is beauty you can find right under your nose.”
 And indeed, a big and wide laugh is certainly the best kind of makeup for anyone.

 This article is written in consultation with Dr Jaclyn Toh.